-Dr. Alamat meets and exceeds these modern standards.
+Drs.
+Alamat and Kim meet and exceed these modern standards.
 They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
 They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations

 - Avulsed (knocked out) teeth